Turkish FM: Trump agreed to stop arming Kurdish militia

 - The decision would cut the flow of weapons from the US to the YPG

-- The YPG is the Kurdish militia fighting with the US-backed Syrian Democratic Forces
+- The YPG is the Kurdish militia fighting with US-backed Syrian Democratic Forces

 (CNN)President Donald Trump told the Turkish President that he will stop arming a Kurdish militia the Turkish government considers a terrorist organization, Turkey's foreign minister announced Friday.